hilarywenyi/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/mobile-idx-sdk-overview/main/index.md

 authenticators.

 Some common types of user action are represented by a _Capability_.
-These include requesting a new OTP, or a password reset request.
+These include requesting a new OTP or a password reset request.
 Remediations, authenticators, and methods may contain capabilities.

 A _Form_ inside the remediation represents the user action in a collection of _Field_ objects.
 Most fields represent something that's displayed in the UI, either a static element, such as a label, or a user input, such as a selection list.
-The field also contains state information, such as whether the associated value is required or secret.
+The field also contains state information, such as whether the associated value is required.
 Options, or lists of choices, are represented by a collection of fields.
-A field may also contain a form which contains more fields.
+A field may also contain a form that contains more fields.

 <div class="common-image-format">